Spasticity can be caused by injuries, diseases and other conditions that damage part of the brain such as the motor cortex.

 Non-surgical treatments can include physical therapy, braces and medications.

-Botulinum Toxin (Botox) injections can target specific muscles, but only a limited amount of injections can be repeated in the same area.
+Botulinum Toxin (Botox) injections can target specific muscles, but only a limited number of injections can be repeated in the same area.

 Surgical treatments for spasticity

-Intrathecal Baclofen Pump (baclofen is a muscle relaxant), the injection is administered directly into the spinal fluid via a pump that is placed under the skin of the abdomen to deliver a continual flow of medication.
+Intrathecal Baclofen Pump (baclofen is a muscle relaxant) is a method by which the injection is administered directly into the spinal fluid via a pump that is placed under the skin of the abdomen to deliver a continual flow of medication.

 Selective Dorsal Rhizotomy is the removal of dysfunctional nerve roots that miscommunicate with spastic limbs.
 This procedure may help improve the gait and mobility of children with certain forms of cerebral palsy.